 Screenings also require lifelong, regular access to quality medical care.
 That might be possible in Indian metros (hence, the improved incidence rate) but not in other parts of the country where the majority of Indian women live.
 Vaccination can be achieved after three (or fewer!) injections, providing lifelong protection, whether or not the woman can get to a doctor easily in the future.

 Finally, let’s look at a far-too-infrequently considered factor: women’s comfort.
 The vaccine requires a woman to bare an arm, a thigh.
 Screenings are invasive.
 Women must lie with their legs in stirrups and speculums in their vaginas.
-When abnormal cells are found, women must pursue one of several expensive and uncomfortable procedures – some of which may involve general anaesthesia – to remove those cells.
+When abnormal cells are found, women must pursue one of several expensive and uncomfortable procedures – some of which may involve general anesthesia – to remove those cells.
 Up to four weeks of light bleeding and in some cases, pain, can follow – perhaps mere discomfort for some, but in a country where access to sanitary menstrual products is rare, a major problem for many others.

 This seems clear enough to wonder why we’re even having this debate: Screenings unduly saddle women with a lifelong and yearly onus that they may or may not be able to meet financially, logistically, or comfortably – but must, somehow, if they want to be confident about their health.
 When senior medical experts cling to this method so fiercely in the face of a better option, it begs the question – why?